 He uses Yiddish words like a character in a Philip Roth novel.

 Unsatisfied with my advice, he went ahead and bought the blouse anyway, which cost him a bundle and, naturally, didn’t fit.
-Afterward, when I asked for details he was rather vague and switched the subject to cloud computing, which is what he does for a living and is about as mysterious to me as gift buying.
+Afterward, when I asked for details he was vague and switched the subject to cloud computing, which is what he does for a living and is about as mysterious to me as gift buying.
 I don’t know if he’s still seeing her.
 If he asks again at Christmas I’ll tell him fruitcake.
+I married a girl once because she liked fruitcake.

 I am reminded here of a pair of flannel bottoms (pajama pants) with the San Diego Padres logo printed all over them.
 They were sent to me as a very nice birthday present from a friend in San Diego.
 She sent me a large size, and I have been swimming in them ever since.
 I wonder just how big she thinks I am!